-- Commission found to have been wrong to block O2 and Three merger, based on commitment to upholding four‑player mobile markets in larger countries.
+- Commission found to have been wrong to block O2–Three merger, based on commitment to upholding four‑player mobile markets in larger countries.

 - While not yet final, the court’s decision may fire the starting pistol for a renewed wave of consolidation among telcos struggling to manage competition.

-The proposed merger at the centre of the ruling, agreed after BT Group abandoned a planned O2 acquisition to acquire EE instead, was blocked by European authorities based on the anticipated reduction in competition that would accompany the number of UK mobile operators shrinking from four to three.
+The proposed merger at the centre of the ruling was blocked by European authorities based on the anticipated reduction in competition that would accompany the number of UK mobile operators shrinking from four to three (Telefónicawatch, #109 and passim).
 However, the General Court, the second highest in the European Union structure, found that the EC reasoning was unsound, and based on unsubstantiated assumptions of market impacts and errors in interpretation of European law.

 It appears likely that the EC Competition Commission — which is still led by Margrethe Vestager, who was Commissioner in charge at the time of the initial decision — will appeal to the European Court of Justice for a definitive answer from the body’s highest court.
-Nevertheless, the General Court ruling marks a significant milestone in enforcing closer legal scrutiny on EC decision–making on merger activity.
+Nevertheless, the General Court ruling marks a significant milestone in enforcing closer legal scrutiny into EC decision making on merger activity.